 Over time, Claudia’s depression eventually passed and she began to get out of the house more.
 She even went back to work part-time.

-Since she was functioning better and more engaged with family and friends, Claudia felt like the depression had passed.
+Since she was functioning better and more engaged with family and friends, Claudia felt like the depression stage of grief had passed.

 But then the depression suddenly returned.
 Nothing specific had happened to trigger it.